 Ten practical tips to remember on the day of your law interview

 An invite to a law interview or assessment centre is a clear sign that you’ve already impressed graduate recruiters with your application for a vacation scheme or training contract – take confidence from the fact that you’ve earned your place to be there.
-Make sure you turn that interview into an offer by following these tips on the day.

 - Read your application or CV and covering letter through the night before – you will be questioned on the content.
 Make sure you have some new examples to hand – months may have passed since you submitted the form.